📑 Table of contents

 Examples:

-- Legacy SOAP API of an ERP
+- Legacy SOAP API from an ERP

 - Industrial protocols (MQTT, OPC-UA)